AaronAsAChimp/image-lint/README.md

 Usage
 -----

-You can specify a list file path and URLs to run the checks against.
+You can specify a list of file paths and URLs to run the checks against.
 It will attempt to find all the images in directories or used on the specified page.

 ```sh
 $ image-lint ./images/ http://example.com ./logos/logo1.png